Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 The dead dominate in this eerie novel.
 But who is dead?
 Who’s alive?
 Perhaps the most vivid character is Inseon’s dead mother, forcing her history upon her daughter and Kyungha, telling her terrible stories in a voice that lives through pieces of saved paper.
 “Extermination was the goal.”

-Extermination is what fills the history and the nightmares, wrapped in the surrealism of snowfall: Snowflakes land on the fronds of palm trees and freezing bright blossoms; snow crystals “swirl wildly as if inside a giant popcorn machine;” snow clouds emerging“like tens of thousands of white-feathered birds flying right along the horizon.”
+Extermination is what fills the history and the nightmares, wrapped in the surrealism of snowfall: Snowflakes land on the fronds of palm trees and freeze bright blossoms; snow crystals “swirl wildly as if inside a giant popcorn machine;” snow clouds emerging“like tens of thousands of white-feathered birds flying right along the horizon.”
 Snow extinguishes the light of a final candle and threatens the life of the one remaining match, held by a woman who may already be a ghost.

 We Do Not Part is an unsettling work of art, with each sentence holding a new masterpiece of beautiful and bone-chilling words.
 It should be read slowly, like poetry, because the narrative is unbearably painful if approached in the way novels are usually consumed.
 Han Kang combines the supernatural with the inhuman, history with its denial, the living with the dead, as she blurs every boundary line, with the finality of snow.~Janet Brown